Capability Brown 1715-1783 & Humphry Repton 1752-1818

 Repton's "Before and After" Watercolours

 Humphry Repton (1752-1818), the son of a Suffolk exciseman, worked in a number of fields until he found success in landscape design.
-He is actually credited with inventing the term "landscape gardening" in order to express his theory that the art requires, "the united powers of the landscape painter and the practical gardener ".
-Repton's work for many country landowners and in London - the laying out of Russell Square in Bloomsbury and the redesigning of Kensington Gardens - all attracted notice.
+He is credited with inventing the term "landscape gardening" in order to express his theory that the art requires, "the united powers of the landscape painter and the practical gardener ".
 One of his basic tenets was that the natural site should set the tone for its landscaping.
+Soon Repton's work in London and on country estates attracted notice.

 Once a commission was accepted, he would stay at the estate for a couple of days to survey the property and make notes.
-During his initial visit to Rose Hill, on March 12 1806, it was blanketed by snow.
+During his initial visit to Rose Hill, on March 12 1806, the ground was blanketed by snow.
 Repton returned in June of that year to present his client, Jack Fuller, with a leather bound "Red Book", a practice for which he became well known.
 One of the interesting features of these books are illustrations he called "slides".
-Here he devised a folded flap (or in some cases flaps) as an overlay which when lifted showed the scene as it would look after the changes he proposed
+Here he devised a folded flap (or in some cases flaps) as an overlay which would allow clients to see before and after pictures of Repton's proposals for their property.

 Repton had grand plans for Rose Hill which were ultimately rejected by Fuller.
 The "Red Book for Rose Hill" is preserved in the Bodleian Library in Oxford.